opencast/opencast/docs/guides/admin/docs/configuration/message-broker.md

 61616.`Simply replace the default ActiveMQ configuration, usually located at `/etc/activemq/activemq.xml`, with this file.

-Then configure the ActiveMQ connectvion in the `config.properties`.
+Then configure the ActiveMQ connectvion in the `custom.properties`.
 The default configuration points to a local installation of ActiveMQ, but that can be changed with:

     activemq.broker.url = failover://tcp://example.opencast.org:61616